CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 Strategize your data polling.
 The most common cause of `429` responses is unnecessarily frequent polling of information that changes infrequently after day 1 of a network deployment, such as the list of [networks](https://developer.cisco.com/meraki/api-v1/get-organization-networks/) or [policy objects](https://developer.cisco.com/meraki/api-v1/get-organization-policy-objects/) in an organization.

-#### Use the most efficient endpoints for your use case
+#### Use the most efficient operations for your use case

 Develop your application using the most efficient API calls available for your use case, especially if your application provides monitoring features.

 ##### Retrieving network topology information including LLDP/CDP

-Call the network-wide [getNetworkTopologyLinkLayer](https://developer.cisco.com/meraki/api-v1/get-network-topology-link-layer/), which provides the complete topology for the network, instead of the less efficient single-device endpoint [getDeviceLldpCdp](https://developer.cisco.com/meraki/api-v1/get-device-lldp-cdp/).
+Call the network-wide [getNetworkTopologyLinkLayer](https://developer.cisco.com/meraki/api-v1/get-network-topology-link-layer/), which provides the complete topology for the network, instead of the less efficient single-device operation [getDeviceLldpCdp](https://developer.cisco.com/meraki/api-v1/get-device-lldp-cdp/).

 ##### Retrieving device uplink information (IP addressing)

-Call the organization-wide [getOrganizationDevicesUplinksAddressesByDevice](https://developer.cisco.com/meraki/api-v1/get-organization-devices-uplinks-addresses-by-device/) instead of looking for IP information in per-device endpoints.
+Call the organization-wide [getOrganizationDevicesUplinksAddressesByDevice](https://developer.cisco.com/meraki/api-v1/get-organization-devices-uplinks-addresses-by-device/) instead of looking for IP information in per-device operations.

 ##### Retrieving device hardware details

-Call the organization-wide [getOrganizationDevices](https://developer.cisco.com/meraki/api-v1/get-organization-devices/), which provides the information for hundreds devices at a time in a paginated list, instead of the less efficient single-device endpoint [getDevice](https://developer.cisco.com/meraki/api-v1/get-device/) or the network-wide endpoint [getNetworkDevices](https://developer.cisco.com/meraki/api-v1/get-network-devices/).
+Call the organization-wide [getOrganizationDevices](https://developer.cisco.com/meraki/api-v1/get-organization-devices/), which provides the information for hundreds devices at a time in a paginated list, instead of the less efficient single-device operation [getDevice](https://developer.cisco.com/meraki/api-v1/get-device/) or the network-wide operation [getNetworkDevices](https://developer.cisco.com/meraki/api-v1/get-network-devices/).

 ##### Monitoring device availability (status)